 Health and Retirement Study public release data and additional information about the study are available on the Internet.
-To access public data or to find out more about restricted data products and procedures, visit the HRS Web site.
-Visit the HRS Restricted Data Web site at http://hrsonline.isr.umich.edu/rda if you want to find out more about restricted data products and procedures.
+To access public data or to find out more about restricted data products and procedures, visit the HRS web site.

 4b.
 Contact Information